Stirling-Tools/Stirling-PDF/README.md

 - Parallel file processing and downloads
 - API for integration with external scripts

+For a overview of the tasks and the technology each uses please view [groups.md](https://github.com/Frooodle/Stirling-PDF/blob/main/Groups.md)
 Hosted instance/demo of the app can be seen [here](https://pdf.adminforge.de/) hosted by the team at adminforge.de

 ## Technologies used